tu2-atmanand/Text_To_Speech/README.md

 # first01

 This is my first repository on github .
 This is the begining.

-In this repo i am going to ceate new files saying hello github as i learn different languages with Text To Speech fucntionality.
+In this repo I am going to ceate programs in different languages saying hello github with Text To Speech fucntionality as I learn different languages , which will serve as the code templates.

 This is like a histoy of my porgramming journey.